 Over the past few decades, the country has established itself as a hub for innovation and research and development (R&D), offering companies around the world a robust platform to grow their businesses in the region and beyond.

-The speed at which Germany adopts new ideas, methods, and products put Germany in the 10 places of the list.
+The speed at which Germany adopts new ideas, methods, and products put Germany in 10th place on the list of the world’s top 10 most innovative countries.
 In addition to its innovative capacities, Germany’s economic stability is outstandingly good and is a major factor in developing innovations.

 Data from Eurostat shows that Germany already spends 3.17% of its GDP on research and innovation compared to the 2.19% EU average, making it a global leader in the field and one of the EU’s three countries that already meet the 3% target.